NangoHQ/nango/docs/docs/introduction.md

 sidebar_label: Introduction
 ---

-# Get OAuth tokens for APIs.
+# Nango: Get OAuth tokens for APIs.
 Fast & secure.

 ## ⭐ Nango at a glance